mattloper/apple-mail-email-flagger/README.md

 2. Install the `email_flagger` Python package inside it
 3. Add smart aliases (`email-flagger`, `email-flagger-classify`) to your shell
 4. Copy `classifier_hook.applescript` into `~/Library/Application Scripts/com.apple.mail/`
+5. Check for Ollama and automatically pull the `llama3` model if needed
-5. Print instructions for adding the Apple Mail rule
+6. Print instructions for adding the Apple Mail rule

 Restart your terminal afterwards so the new aliases are picked up, then run: